feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 ## Overview

-Feast makes adding support for a new offline store (database) easy.
+Feast makes adding support for a new offline store easy.
 Developers can simply implement the [OfflineStore](../../sdk/python/feast/infra/offline\_stores/offline\_store.py#L41) interface to add support for a new store (other than the existing stores like Parquet files, Redshift, and Bigquery).&#x20;

 In this guide, we will show you how to extend the existing File offline store and use in a feature repo.
 While we will be implementing a specific store, this guide should be representative for adding support for any new offline store.